 Depriving yourself of pleasurable foods is often the downfall of weight-loss programs; when you don't have it, you may start obsessing about it and crave it even more.

 Dr George Blair-West, a Queensland-based psychiatrist who specialises in the psychology of weight loss, recognises the importance of eating your favourite foods as part of a healthy, sustainable eating pattern.
 He suggests identifying a few "high-sacrifice" foods – the ones you'd really miss if you could never eat them again – and then eating a small amount of one such food slowly and mindfully in the morning, when you're less likely to binge or overeat.

 Bottom line: Eating small amounts of treats has an important psychological advantage in weight control.

 9. Just eat healthy foods and you'll lose weight

-It’s easy to over eat tasty treats that are high in fat and/or sugar, such as ice-cream, chocolate, pizza and chips.
+It's easy to overeat tasty treats that are high in fat and/or sugar, such as ice-cream, chocolate, pizza and chips.
 But simply replacing them with vast amounts of energy-dense healthy foods – such as muesli, dried fruit, nuts, seeds and dairy foods – may not result in weight loss.

-Then there are foods that have a reputation for being healthy, such as salad, which can be great source of fresh vegetables and, with a little added olive oil, healthy fats.
-However, adding excessive oil, fatty dressing, croutons, hard cheese or fatty meats won’t help with weight loss.
-A healthy-sounding McDonald’s Crispy Chicken Caesar Salad with dressing, for example, has almost as many kilojoules as a Big Mac.
+Then there are foods that have a reputation for being healthy, such as salads, which can be great source of fresh vegetables and, with a little added olive oil, healthy fats.
+However, adding excessive oil, fatty dressings, croutons, hard cheese or fatty meats won't help with weight loss.
+A healthy-sounding McDonald's Crispy Chicken Caesar Salad with dressing, for example, has almost as many kilojoules as a Big Mac.

 Bottom line: Keep a food diary noting kilojoule counts, so you know how many you're consuming.